+Unfortunately not.
 The whole idea of OKFestival is that attendees are involved, so whether you’re running a session, joining a hack or just having a chat, this festival is all about community empowerment.
 However, while we can offer you a platform, we can’t offer you free tickets.

 Is there any way I can obtain a free ticket?